-Poverty rates as derived from EUROMOD are compared to EUROSTAT figures in Table 4.10 (Annex 1).
-Poverty at the 40 per cent level, the 50 per cent, the 60 per cent and the 70 per cent are all underestimated in both 2013 and 2014.
+Poverty rates as derived from EUROMOD are compared to EUROSTAT figures in Table 4.10 (Annex 2).
+Poverty at the 40 per cent level, the 50 per cent, the 60 per cent and the 70 per cent are all underestimated in 2014.
 This may suggest that some of the near-poor in EUROMOD simulations might actually experience higher levels of disposable income.
-Taking into consideration the 60 per cent median of HDI, EUROMOD overestimates poverty rates for the people aged 50-64 years and the 65+ age groups.
-The number of poor aged 50-64 in 2013 and 2014 and for people aged 65 and over again in 2013 and 2014 is overestimated was probably caused by pension entitlements and where payment of the particular benefits was affected during this same year.
+Taking into consideration the 60 per cent median of HDI, EUROMOD overestimates poverty rates for the people aged 50-64 years.
+The overestimation of the number of poor aged 50-64 was probably caused by pension entitlements and where payment of the particular benefits was affected during this same year.
 Please note that some external data was not available in the moment of writing this document.